Taken 14 October 2013: (back row) John Peters, Erik Nielsen, Russ Schumacher

 e-mail: russ.schumacher "at" colostate "dot" edu

 Russ joined the faculty at Colorado State in the fall of 2011.
 He received his B.S. with majors in meteorology and humanities from Valparaiso University in Indiana in 2001, and earned his M.S. in 2003 and Ph.D. in 2008 from the Department of Atmospheric Science at Colorado State University.
 Russ received an Advanced Study Program Postdoctoral Fellowship from the National Center for Atmospheric Research, and spent 2008-2009 at NCAR in Boulder.
 From 2009-2011, Russ was assistant professor in the Department of Atmospheric Sciences at Texas A&M University.
 He received the CAREER award from the National Science Foundation in 2010, and was selected as Outstanding Professor of the Year by the students of the department in 2012.
+He was selected to receive the Editor's Award for the journals Monthly Weather Review and Weather and Forecasting in 2015.

 Current Graduate Students